Qeedji/gekkota-os/SDK-G4/API/failSoftMode/README.md

 1. Iteration\_number = 0;
 2. Unplug and plug again the power supply and let the player booting up.
 The device green led is blinking ( **1 flash every 4 seconds** ),
 3. If Iteration\_number = N (in the table above), then go to the step 4, else go again to the step 2 (Iteration\_number + 1)
-4. The system screen Fail soft mode is displayed
+4. The system screen Fail Soft Mode is displayed

 5. Iteration\_number = N;
 6. Unplug and plug again the power supply and let the player booting up.
 The device green led is blinking ( **2 flashs every 4 seconds** ),
 7. If Iteration\_number = 2N (in the table above), then go to the step 8, else go again to the step 6 (Iteration\_number + 1)
-8. The system screen Fail soft mode is displayed
+8. The system screen Fail Soft Mode is displayed

 # Timer (time counter)